cloudlink-delta/discovery-server/README.md

 A microservice that enables CLΔ users to find, connect to, and verify the identity of other peers.

 ## Usage
-Download and extract the repository and use `go build .`, then run the `server` binary.
+Download and extract the code repository, then rename config.example.json to config.json, and then use go build . to build it, after which run the generated server binary file

 ## Notes
 Golang 1.25.1 or newer is needed.
 [You can download and install the latest version here.](https://go.dev/dl/)